hashHan/CVpage/README.md

 # My CV page

-> This CV is made with many feature of Vue.js Components, Routing, Store, etc...
+> This CV is made with many features of Vue.js Components, Routing, Store, etc...

 Deployed version: https://cvhaeseong.firebaseapp.com/

 Please read commits I made.
-You can easily wrtie your own CV by putting your data in /data/sectiondata/*.js files.
+You can easily wrtie your own CV by putting your datas in /data/sectiondata/*.js files.
 My all CSS(SCSS) features are in styles of 'App.vue'.
 You can edit styles yourself to make your own themes.

 MIT LICENSE.